 Years ago, Yasmin Helal was thriving in Cairo.
 With a successful career as an engineer and a storied history on Egypt’s national basketball team, she would’ve never expected to leave that all behind to start an education initiative in one of the city’s most under-resourced neighborhoods.
 As the founder of Educate Me, she is now impacting the lives of more than 400 students through holistic education, including sports and life skills training.
 This is her story.
 Edited by David Thompson.

 This short promo piece is the life’s blood of our heart.
 Not only did we have the pleasure of producing and editing this video, but are also a co-founder/facilitator of this mobile library.
 All content was shot by local Malagasy people too!
 One of which, Hery, is a main camera op, wife to the project coordinator and one of the three key members to the mobile library project.
 Empowerment runs through and through on this lovely project.
-To learn more please look at our blog section or visit the Madagascar Mobile Library FaceBook page.
+To learn more please visit the Mobile Library Project website or visit the Madagascar Mobile Library FaceBook page.